eses-lab/opinion-dynamics-viz/README.md

    - Acts as the central hub for the project, allowing users to generate, study, and visualize opinion dynamics, adjust model parameters, and gain insights into the opinion evolution process.

 ## Theoretical Context
 The project's theoretical foundation is based on models from computational social science studying opinion dynamics, such as the Deffuant Model and Hegselmann-Krause Model, to simulate how opinions evolve through interactions over time.
+V1 is built with the Deffuant Model.

+Deffuant Model
+The Deffuant Model works as follows:

+- At each time step, two agents are randomly selected.
+- If the difference in their opinions is smaller than a certain threshold, they will influence each other.
+- They adjust their opinions towards each other by a fixed percentage.

 ## Usage
 1. Clone the repository to your local machine.
 2. Navigate to the project directory and launch the Jupyter notebook (`opinion_dynamics_notebook.ipynb`).
 3. Run the cells to initialize the model, simulate interactions, and visualize the results.

-_TODO: Add more detailed steps, GIFs or screenshots once the project is complete._

 ## Built With
 - Python